AnatDean/testing-testing-123/README.md

 ## Tasks

 1. Work on the operations functions / tests.
-The solutions have already been written so you can focus on the difference in mocking named versus default exports.
+The solutions have already been written so you can focus on testing.

    - Keep in mind AAA.
+   - Consider whether or not you need to mock anything here.

 2. Work on the calculator function.
 The solution to this hasn't been written.

+   - Keep in mind AAA.
    - It should take 2 numbers, a and b as well as an operator function.
    - Consider how you would UNIT test this (i.e. it should be irrelevant which operator function is passed) and how you could do an Integration test.
+   - Consider when mocking whether you need to mock a module or a dependency injection, how would the mock differ?

 3. Work on the makepayment testing.
 The solution has already been sorted so you can focus on testing.

    - Again consider how you may UNIT vs Integration test this.
+   - Consider when mocking whether you need to mock a module or a dependency injection, how would the mock differ?
    - Extra: Note that the function has some mutating behaviour: consider how you could test both the output of the function and any other effects it has.